Paul Cale is the CEO of Kinetic Fighting Pty Ltd (KEF Group)

 “We pride ourselves on uncompromising standards of training and quality of content,” says the former Commando Sergeant.

 Paul has been involved with the Australian Army for 30 years, either as a soldier or a preferred contractor, as he is today.
 For most of that time he was a member of the Special Forces (SF), serving in the 1st Commando Regiment and 4RAR Commando before he became a founding member of the 2nd Commando Regiment (2CDO) in 2009.
-As a Commando, he was deployed five times on missions to Afghanistan and Iraq.
+As a Commando, he was deployed five times on combat tours to Afghanistan and Iraq.
 Paul’s personal hand-to-hand combat experiences in these theatres of war, and those of his fellow Commandos, have guided his development of the Kinetic Fighting system.
 This evolution began when, as a sergeant with 2 CDO, Paul redeveloped the Close Quarter Fighting (CQF) course for Special Forces, and co-founded the 2 CDO Integrated Combat Centre (ICC).
-Paul later created the Infantry Integrated Combat (IIC) course being used by the entire Australian Infantry Corps, and is now the Army’s subject-matter expert in delivering the Army Combatives Program (ACP).
-ACP Level 1 is a prerequisite for all Australian soldiers.
+Paul later created the Infantry Integrated Combat (IIC) course being used by the entire Australian Infantry Corps, and is now the Army’s subject-matter expert in delivering the Army Combatives Program.
+ACP Level 1 is compulsory training for all Australian soldiers.